 Medicare.gov is the official website for Medicare.
 Learn how to apply and understand the different parts of Medicare.
 You’ll also see information on costs, supplements, and plan-finders.

 Your local State Health Insurance Assistance Program (SHIP) can provide individual education and support.
 Some offices even offer educational workshops.

 Create an account at ssa.gov to review your earnings history, estimate your future benefits and understand and apply for retirement benefits.

 Maximize Social Security in Your Retirement Strategy – on-demand video

 This workshop from Fidelity will help you understand different Social Security claiming strategies and how to take the next step to create your retirement income plan.

 Watch!
-Click here to view a list of recorded webinars from the June 2020 virtual Pre-Retirement Program.
+Click here to view a list of recorded webinars from prior virtual Pre-Retirement Programs.
 Among others, topics include “How can I Maximize my Pension and Social Security?”.